isabella232/data-workbench.en-1/help/home/c-get-started/c-qry-lang-syntx/c-syntx-dim-exp.md

  <tbody>
   <tr>
    <td colname="col1"> <p>Identifier </p> </td>
    <td colname="col2"> <p>An identifier references a named dimension.
-For the rules governing legal identifiers, see <a href="../../../home/c-get-started/c-qry-lang-syntx/c-syntx-id.md#concept-735fa36fc49643269b3646aaaa8f2fa8" format="dita" scope="local"> Syntax for Identifiers </a>. </p> <p>Example: Sessions[ Session_Number = “1” ] is the number of Sessions that had a Session Number of “1.”
+For the rules governing legal identifiers, see <a href="../../../home/c-get-started/c-qry-lang-syntx/c-syntx-id.md#concept-735fa36fc49643269b3646aaaa8f2fa8"> Syntax for Identifiers </a>. </p> <p>Example: Sessions[ Session_Number = “1” ] is the number of Sessions that had a Session Number of “1.”
 Session Number is a named dimension referenced by identifier. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>(Dimension) </p> </td>